matthisholleville/ava/README.md

 ## Roadmap

-- Connect Ava to Slack (or other platforms) to update alert statuses in a channel.
 - Create new executors for Kubernetes, databases (e.g., killing a PID), Prometheus, and Grafana (e.g., getting dashboard screenshots).
 - Allow importing knowledge bases from other sources (e.g., Backstage, Notion).
 - Support other AI backends (e.g., Llama, Gemini).